 Club Welfare Officer training and requirements

-A CWO must be an employee, committee member or member of the club who has a current DBS check covering the CWO role.
+A CWO must be an employee, committee member or someone involved in the running of the club who has a valid, enhanced DBS check covering the CWO role.
 It is the club’s responsibility to organise this check.

-The CWO must also have attended within the last three years (or be scheduled to attend) a Safeguarding and Protecting Children workshop.
-These short workshops are organised by UK Coaching , Active Partnerships, local authorities and other accredited providers.
+The CWO must have attended a Safeguarding and Protecting Children workshop.
+These short in-person or online workshops are organised by UK Coaching, Active Partnerships, local authorities and other accredited providers, such as Sport Structures.

 EPSB can provide support and signposting to newly registered CWOs.
 Please contact us for information.